The 11 Best Customer Onboarding Software for your SaaS in 2021

 Proactive onboarding is where you know the path that the user is going to take.
 You can then use emails to proactively guide them through it.

-So email onboarding is a form of proactive onboarding, and these customer onboarding tools can help.
+So email onboarding is a form of proactive onboarding, and these customer onboarding tools can help the onboarding process, and help achieve customer success.

 Customer Onboarding Software #1 – Userlist

-The first customer onboarding tools we’ll discuss here is Userlist.
+The first client onboarding tool we’ll discuss here is Userlist.
 Userlist is designed to make it as easy as possible to send automated onboarding flows via email or in-app.

 For the purpose of this article, we’ll talk about Userlist’s email functionality.

-Userlist features a clean, simple UI that makes creating your emails incredibly easy.
+Userlist features a clean, simple UI that makes creating your emails incredibly easy and optimizes the onboarding experience.

-It also offers segmentation, so you can send different onboarding flows to specific groups of customers.
-This is a great way of tailoring your message to different use cases or customers at different stages of the user journey.
+It also offers segmentation, so you can send different onboarding flows to specific groups of new customers.
+This is a great way of tailoring your onboarding experience to different use cases or customers at different stages of the user onboarding journey in order to achieve customer success.

 The price does jump up quite a bit as you upgrade, but overall the pricing is fair for the functionality you get.

-Overall, Userlist is a great customer onboarding tool if you want to put your email onboarding on autopilot.
+Overall, Userlist is a better customer onboarding tool if you want to put your email onboarding on autopilot.

 Customer Onboarding Software #2 – Encharge